braydon322/braydon322.github.io/_posts/2017-09-21-cli_amazon_tool.markdown

 At first they will see name & price, and then if wanted, a user can select to see more info on the product.

-Upon that selection, a user will not have access to the star rating, a clickable product url, in addition to the name and price.
+Upon that selection, a user will then have access to the star rating, a clickable product url, in addition to the name and price.

-The concept of the program is very simple in the fact that it eliminates the need to have to visit the Amazon website in order to find the bestsellers.
+The concept of the program is very simple in the fact that it eliminates the need to have to visit the Amazon website in order to find the bestsellers - scraping is done in the background, providing the user with the details up front.

 In the future I'll be adding many more features, including a review generator, which I have almost completed.

 I thoroughly enjoyed the project, and am looking forward to adding more as I continue to learn and experiment with OO & the CLI.
-It would be awesome if I could turn my app into one containing a GUI rather than a CLI.
+It would be awesome if I could put this together with a GUI rather than a CLI.

 Maybe in the near future.